Everything you need to know about backpacking Mongolia. Where to visit, how to get around, safety, and more are covered in this comprehensive guide.

 I haven’t visited this region yet, but I plan on making it out west next time I’m in Mongolia.

-Much of the region is vast steppe without many interesting tourist sights.
+Much of the region is a vast steppe without many interesting tourist sights.
 If you’ve been to Eastern Mongolia, let me know more about it and I’d love to update this section!

 Group vs Independent Travel in Mongolia